ICU FAQs

 How do I get 32- or 64-bit versions of the ICU libraries?

 From ICU version 4.2 on, the configure script will build with the default bit width of your platform.
-You can request 64 or 32 bits with the –with-library-bits= option, (e.g. runConfigureICU Linux **--with-library-bits=64** or runConfigureICU MacOSX **--with-library-bits=32**).
+You can request 64 or 32 bits with the –with-library-bits= option, (e.g. runConfigureICU Linux **--with-library-bits=64** or runConfigureICU macOS **--with-library-bits=32**).
 (For the behavior of attempting 64 bits if possible, use –with-library-bits=64else32).

 How do I build an optimized, non debug ICU?